Luet-lab/luet-lab.github.io/content/en/docs/Concepts/Packages/specfile.md

 (optional/required) List of packages which it depends on.

 A list of packages that the current package depends on in *build time*.
-It might be omitted in place of `image` or `join`, and determines the resolution tree of the package itself.
+It might be omitted in place of `image`, and determines the resolution tree of the package itself.
 A new image is composed from the packages listed in this section in order to build the package

 ```yaml
 requires: